-DARK MATTER by British artist Faisal Abdu’Allah explores cultural representation and the systems of power that structure our experiences of the world.
+DARK MATTER by British artist Faisal Abdu’Allah explores cultural representation and self-determination.

 DARK MATTER includes a selection of the artist’s most celebrated series, as well as a reconstruction of Garden of Eden (2003), an architectural installation the artist created in collaboration with renowned architect Sir David Adjaye.
 Exploring issues of privilege, exclusion, and the voyeuristic gaze, this interactive piece separates visitors based on genetic traits—in this case, eye color—in order to undermine our perceptions of difference and alienation.
 With Garden of Eden, Abdu’Allah points to the privileges conferred to certain people based on the nuances of their genetic matter.

 In other works Abdu’Allah uses human hair, a carrier of DNA, and focuses on the ritual of cutting hair.
 Abdu’Allah is also a trained barber, a profession he has fully integrated into his artistic practice, most notably through his community-based Live Salon performances (2006–present).
 During each Live Salon session, he provides free haircuts to willing museum visitors and engages them in open-ended conversations about issues surrounding contemporary social identity and representation.
 In Hair Traits (2016–present), Abdu’Allah uses participants’ actual hair, which he blends into a fine powder to render their portrait on paper.
 Regarding his use of human hair, he explains, “Essentially, it brings their DNA, their identity, into the work.
 Our hair carries a trace of who we are, and it is extremely political.
 In the history of post-colonialism, the straighter your hair was, the higher up on the chain of respect you were.”